-The Cosmic Test Stand is a challenging project that aims to integrate multiple types of detectors in a versatile stand.
-The different nature of the deployed detectors allows to reconstruct cosmic muon tracks with high spatial resolution, good timing information and covering a large area.
-These characteristics allow to precisely explore the properties of modern muon detectors.
+The Cosmic Stand Aachen is a challenging project that aims to integrate multiple types of detectors in a versatile stand.
+The different nature of the deployed detectors allows reconstruction of cosmic muon tracks.
+The dedicated modern electronics will provide high spatial resolution, precise timing information while covering a large area.
+These characteristics allow to precisely explore the properties of state-of-the-art muon detectors.

-The key detector present in the Cosmic Test Stand are the Drift-Tube chambers.
+The key detector present in the Aachen Cosmic Teststand is the Drift-Tube (DT) chamber.
 After the complex upgrade of the cosmic test stand's infrastructure, the performance of the DT chamber must be verified.
 The goal of the thesis is to test the performance of the DT chamber.
 As a part of the performance check the characterization of single gas tubes should be provided.
-The characterization procedure should be developed and provided under different conditions: HV levels and gas mixture.
+The characterization procedure should be developed to determine optimal operation conditions.

 Characterization of SiPMs for the Aachen Cosmic StandCopyright: private

 SiPMs are sensitive photo detectors that are planned for use in the trigger system of Aachen CosmicTeststand.
 In order to optimise the trigger system the SiPMs and the front end electronics have to be characterised.
 The bias voltage applied to the SiPMs differ from part to part and have to be measured under well defined conditions e.g. Vbias @ 25degC.
 Increasing the bias voltage increases the gain, but also the dark noise.
 Therefore a sensible compromise has to be found.
 The SiPMs are then used to provide a trigger signal.
 The time jitter of the trigger signal is also of great interest and should be measured.